alfreema/finance/README.md

 ## How To Use

-In your node application, `require` the plugin and call the `calculate` function.
+In your node application, `require` the plugin and call the chosen function.

 ```javascript
 const { payment } = require('finance');